Why Is My Dump Cake Still Powdery?

 Powdery Texture

 A powdery dump cake is often disappointing.
 Instead of the moist, cake-like consistency you expect, you might find dry, floury clumps that ruin the overall texture.
-If this happens often, you might find value in exploring the Secret to Good Crumble to improve layering and balance.
+If this happens usually, you might find value in exploring the Secret to Good Crumble to improve layering and balance.
 This issue can arise from several causes, which we’ll explore in the following sections.

 Uneven Baking